PC5001 - Research Design and Data Analysis in Psychology (2018/19)

 5. managing and analysing both quantitative and qualitative data and

-6. reporting on the outcome of the studies to a standard determined by the relevant professional body.
+6. reporting on the outcome of the studies in a format proscribed by the relevant professional body.

 Each of these aims is associated with general competencies that are highly valued in employment settings (e.g., communication, negotiation, numeracy, teamwork).
 The module also aims to provide students with the platform from which then can extend their knowledge, for example in conducting project work at level 6 and in the broader context after graduation.

 Contrasting epistemological approaches in psychology.
 The design of psychological investigations.
-Ethical implications of studies.
+Ethical practice in psychology research.
+LO1

-Quantitative data and analysis: The function of significance tests; the normal distribution; Testing hypotheses about a population mean and deriving confidence intervals using large and small samples; parametric and non-parametric analyses for between and with participants research designs with two groups/conditions; parametric and non-parametric analyses for between and with participants research designs with more than two groups/conditions; analysis of data using bi-variate correlation and regression; the analysis of data in simple contingency tables; analysis of data for multi-factor designs; multiple linear regression analysis; modern approaches to data analysis.
+Quantitative data analysis: The function of significance tests; the normal distribution; Testing hypotheses about a population mean and deriving confidence intervals; parametric analyses for between- and within-participants research designs with two groups/conditions; parametric analyses for between- and within-participants research designs with more than two groups/conditions; analysis of data using bivariate correlation and regression; the analysis of data in simple contingency tables; analysis of data for multi-factor designs; multiple linear regression analysis.
+LO2,LO4

 Students will be expected to write up the outcome of analyses carried out in workshops to publication standard.
 They will also be expected to engage in a self-directed manner with key texts and published articles to extend their knowledge and skills.